yowainwright/yowainwright.github.io/_posts/2017-01-06-arrow-functions.md

 What the `this` key word will be bound to and how minimal arrow functions can be is well documented.
 ES6 For Everyone gives clear examples of that make it much clearer though.

 ~Thank you [Wes Bos](http://wesbos.com/)!!!

+After talking with Dan Benson a bit, I discovered even more about arrow functions.
+These things were covered in Wes Bos's course but I'm even clearer now.
+[See more](https://jeffry.in/arrow-functions-cont/) examples here.
+{: .update }